 A proposal has been received from the Group which has been considered as part of the Council's approach to Community Asset Transfers (CAT).
-The proposal, by way of a full Business Case, has been agreed in principle which could result in the transfer of the Site by virtue of a 30-year full, repairing, and insuring lease.
-The new term would ensure the continuation of an existing lease on the basis that their proposal is sustainable and viable over the proposed term.
+The proposal has been agreed in principle which could result in the transfer of the Site by virtue of a 125-year full, repairing, and insuring lease.
+The new lease would ensure the Group are able to continue to manage the Site on the current basis, albeit for the wider Site, and remain sustainable and viable over the proposed term.